Eccentric-Anomalies/tungsten-moon-site/docs/manual/spawnpoints.md

 ## Dying on Tungsten Moon

-In this demo version of Tungsten Moon, you can only die by crashing your Sky Dart.
-If that happens, you will instantly respawn at the last place you safely landed.
+In this version of Tungsten Moon, you can only die by crashing your Sky Dart.
+If that happens, you will instantly respawn at the last place you landed with fuel available.
 The time and date and your fuel quantity will be restored to that moment in time.
 In the event you are in a precarious position, lost or just tired of being where you are, you can always use the [spawn control panel](#spawn-control-panel) to go somewhere else.